spaniard1978/filesmonster-kodi-addon/readme.md

 2 - Click on the zip file and, in the next screen press the button  "download" to get zip file.

 3 - Open Kodi > add-ons and "install from zip file" > select the downloaded file.

+4 - Once installed (matrix version) you can update it, directly from the add-on, to get te last updates.
 <br><br>

 <b>WHAT CAN YOU DO WITH THIS ADD-ON:</B>